The Low-FODMAP Diet

 Here at SIBO Survivor, we created an awesome recipe book which is Low-FODMAP and SCD friendly for people with gut issues.
 You can check it out here.

-We also have a number of recipes on the recipe page to check out.
+We also have several recipes on the recipe page to check out.

 Also, a number of bloggers and writers on the internet will actively try different recipes that follow the low FODMAP diet.
 Here are some well-known websites where you can find a variety of different recipes and ideas as you begin your transition to the low FODMAP diet.